tenzir/events/README.md

 At [Suricon 2021](https://suricon.net/suricon-2021-boston/) in Boston, we co-presented with [DCSO](https://github.com/dcso) on a production architecture for threat-intelligence-based detection that unifies historical and live alerting.
-The architecture leverages [VAST](https://github.com/tenzir/vast) as embedded telemetry engine to deliver historical metadata as via [Threat Bus](https://github.com/tenzir/threatbus), such that they appear as an `alert` event that is indistinguishable from a live alert.
+The architecture leverages [VAST][vast] as embedded telemetry engine to deliver historical metadata as via [Threat Bus](https://github.com/tenzir/threatbus), such that they appear as an `alert` event that is indistinguishable from a live alert.